Teach-Jenn-Tech/learning-typescript/README.md

 ## Module/Chapter Breakdowns
 ### 1️⃣ From JavaScript to TypeScript
  [👀 Chapter 1 Recording](https://youtube.com/live/K710B5oMYAU?feature=share)
+ [📝 The Typeinator Project](https://www.learningtypescript.com/from-javascript-to-typescript/the-typeinator/) If you're not a fan of classes, skip this project  😂
  Learning TypeScript's From JavaScript to TypeScript chapter covers the context for some of JavaScript's main weaknesses, where TypeScript comes into play, and how to get started with TypeScript:

 A brief history of JavaScript